zensoftio/api-standarts/README.md

 The description of the common points for the API development.

 ## Base CRUD operations
-The URLs for the basic CRUD operations must start from the entity's name in the plural form.
+The URLs for the basic CRUD operations must start from the entity's name in the plural form and in the snake_case.
 The URL in that form describes operations for the all entities.
 For example:
 > /users

 It means that all requests on this URL affect the entities with written name.

-The URLs witch affect only one entity must contain ID of the entity in the URL after name:
+The URLs which affect only one entity must contain ID of the entity in the URL after name:
 > /users/{id}

 > /users/1